 By commencing the Discover phase of our work prior to the conference, we were able to use the findings to glean further insight from staff that, in addition to their thoughts on safety and wellbeing, extended to how to improve the overall business.
 We asked staff to identify innovative and left-of-field ways that 7-Eleven could make improvements – across both the corporate and store environments – and to pinpoint the impact that corporate staff have on the store network.

-Like all Interchange programs, our conference sessions deployed the most relevant assets to engage and stimulate discussion amongst the delegates.
+Like all Interchange programs, our conference sessions deployed the most relevant assets to encourage discussion within the groups.

 - A virtual reality experience